 - D. Negotiate with High-Cost Experts.
-Counsel are encouraged to negotiate with service providers, particularly high-cost specialized experts, for a lower CJA rate for their services and, possibly, a lower hourly rate for their travel time. - E. Consider Local Service Providers First.
+Counsel are encouraged to negotiate with service providers, particularly high-cost specialized experts, for a lower CJA rate for their services. - E. Consider Local Service Providers First.
 To minimize travel costs, counsel should select local service providers whenever appropriate.
-Nevertheless, courts should give counsel the opportunity to explain why a remote service provider, especially for specialized services, should be authorized. - F. Phase Work to Avoid Unnecessary Billing.
+Nevertheless, courts should give counsel the opportunity to explain why a remote service provider, especially for specialized services, should be authorized.
+By memorandum dated February 26, 2014, the Committee on Defender Services recommended travel policies in mega cases.

+- F. Phase Work to Avoid Unnecessary Billing.
 In certain cases, the court may consider authorizing a limited number of hours to enable the service provider to perform a sufficient amount of work that will enable counsel to decide whether to seek additional spending authorization. - G. Share Service Providers.
-In a multi-defendant CJA case, counsel should advise the court what service provider work can be shared without creating a conflict of interest or compromising quality (e.g., translation of documents; background investigations; discovery management).

-- H. Communicate Expectations Clearly.
+In a multi-defendant CJA case, counsel should advise the court what service provider work can be shared without creating a conflict of interest or compromising quality (e.g., translation of documents; background investigations; discovery management). - H. Communicate Expectations Clearly.
 As soon as a case budget has been approved, counsel is responsible for communicating with the service providers to ensure compliance with specific terms of the court order and to ensure that charges do not exceed the amount authorized.
 Where feasible, counsel should provide an engagement letter to the service providers specifying the terms and limits of the work.
-The letter should caution that fees and costs may not exceed the contracted amount absent court approval. - I. Limit Attendance at Court Proceedings.
-Generally, support staff, including investigators, paralegals, and law clerks, will not be compensated for attendance at court proceedings.
-Counsel should either make a motion in advance explaining the need for their compensated attendance or explain the reason for such attendance in the voucher submission. - J. Seek Federal Defender Advice.
+The letter should caution that fees and costs may not exceed the contracted amount absent court approval.
+By memorandum dated February 26, 2014, the Committee on Defender Services recommended that engagement letters for service providers be used in mega cases, and provided sample language and a recommended time worksheet. - I. Limit Attendance at Court Proceedings.
+Generally, support staff, including investigators, paralegals, and law clerks who are not in an active participating role, will not be compensated for attendance in court.
+Counsel should seek advance approval for service providers to be compensated at court proceedings.
+Courts should consider authorizing one or more service providers to assist appointed counsel at a court proceeding, especially in capital cases and cases involving voluminous discovery, trial exhibits, or witnesses. - J. Seek Federal Defender Advice.
 Courts and panel attorneys may consult with the applicable federal defender regarding the appropriate rates of compensation for certain "high-cost" expert services.